Swapnil-Keshetty/Analytics/README.md

-# Analytics
+# Cloud Certifications

-This is a place to put all my understanding about BI tools and my new learnings of cloud technologies
+What i did to get certifications in Azure, AWS and GCP